-A CAUTION Never operate a cinema projector without a lens.
+A CAUTION Never operate a projector without a lens.

-WARNING To prevent a collision between the projection lens and the Motorized Auxiliary Lens Mount (MALM), move it to the OUT position before you calibrate the lens or perform reset functions.
-Keep your fingers and other body parts away from the moving parts in the cinema projector.
+Lens Mount (MALM), move it to the OUT position before you calibrate the lens or perform reset functions.
+Keep your fingers and other body parts away from the moving parts in the projector.
 Motors and fans may start without warning.
-Tie back long hair, remove jewelry and loose clothing before manually adjusting the cinema projector.
+Tie back long hair, remove jewelry and loose clothing before manually adjusting the projector.